sitbon/magg/readme.md

 #### Docker Image Strategy

-MAGG uses a multi-stage Docker build with three target stages:
+Magg uses a multi-stage Docker build with three target stages:

 - **`pro` (Production)**: Minimal image with WARNING log level, suitable for production deployments
 - **`pre` (Pre-production)**: Same as production but with INFO log level for staging/testing